richardpferdner/wikidag/schemas.md

 - page_is_leaf → TRUE for articles (namespace 0), FALSE for categories (namespace 14)
 - page_root_id → which of the 5 main SASS domains this page belongs to

+sass_lexical_link: 11,483,979 rows
-sass_lexical_link: Lexical links (this string connects to that page) +----------------+------------------+------+-----+---------+
+Lexical links (this string connects to that page) +----------------+------------------+------+-----+---------+
 | Field          | Type             | Null | Key | Default |
 +----------------+------------------+------+-----+---------+